allfoxwy/UnitXP_SP3/README.md

 I don't take ANY responsibility if this mod is originate in Burning Legion, or it would crash you game, or some Turtle ban your account.
 USE AT YOUR OWN RISK.

+### How to install

+Installation howto is inclued with released packages.

 ### How to use them in game

 - You could create a new macro in game.